mertcankhvcoglu/mertcankhvcoglu/README.md

 -  I’m currently focusing on game development with Unity.
 -  How to reach me -> mertcan.khvcoglu@gmail.com
 -  From Ankara, TÜRKIYE
 -  This Github was cleaned and reorganized in June 2024.
-That's why there are production dates next to project titles.
+That's why there are production dates next to project descriptions.